DoPlan-dev/CLI/wiki/05-Workflow/02-Phase-by-Phase.md

 📝 Next steps:
    • Review feature documentation in .do/plan/
    • Start coding with your IDE
-   • Type /done when task is complete
+   • /dev will automatically detect when task is complete
 ```

 **Time tracking starts**: `task_started_at` stored in active_state.json